Things to do in Atlanta

 Looking to explore and experience the best aquariums across the globe?
 Read this post that takes you through a list of best aquariums in the world.

-There are several personal interaction programs with sea animals available for the guests.
-You can indulge in the Shark & Ray Interaction, Dolphin Encounter, Penguin Encounter, Sea Otter Encounter, Sea Lion Encounter, Seal Encounter, Beluga Interaction, and Sea Lions Up Close Program.
-You can touch, play, and feed these animals in these programs.
+Georgia Aquarium offers several interactive programs where you can get up close with marine animals.
+You can take part in experiences like the Shark & Ray Interaction, Dolphin Encounter, Penguin Encounter, Sea Otter Encounter, Sea Lion Encounter, Seal Encounter, Beluga Interaction, and the Sea Lions Up Close Program.
+These programs let you touch, feed, and even play with these amazing creatures.

 animal encounters